devops329/devops/instruction/jwtPizzaServiceContainer/jwtPizzaServiceContainer.md

 1. Run the container.
 1. Shutdown the container.

-Once you are done, go over to Canvas and submit a screenshot of the console window showing the build, list, and run commands.
-This should look something like the following.
+Once you are done, your console window should show the build, list, and run commands.

 ![Docker successful run](dockerSuccess.png)